logpai/Drain3/README.md

 # Drain3

+## Important Update

+Drain3 was moved to the `logpai` GitHub organization (which is also the home for the original Drain implementation).
+We are looking for an active maintainer(s) for this project.
+Until a maintainer is found, Drain3 will be maintained on best-effort basis.

 ## Introduction

 Drain3 is an online log template miner that can extract templates (clusters) from a stream of log messages in a timely